Fraternity & Sorority Life Core Values

 Citizenship is a commitment to being an active and engaged member of the community.
 Quality citizenship involves participating in social, environmental, political, service, and philanthropic activities for the betterment of the community.
 Giving back to the community is extremely important to our fraternity and sorority members.
 Every year, fraternity/sorority members perform over 1300 of hours of community service and donate over $4000 to local and national charities.
 ESU fraternities and sororities serve over 170 different non-profit organizations every year.
 Their commitment to the campus community and the Emporia community is an inspiration to many, and the chapters have garnered much well-earned respect for their service and philanthropic efforts over the years.

 Stewardship is a commitment to taking care of yourself and each other.
 Quality stewardship involves looking out for the welfare of others and creating safe environments conducive to learning, creativity, and personal growth and development.
 College is a lot of fun, but can be very stressful at times.
 Having brothers or sisters that you can turn to in times of need is invaluable.
 Chapters also provide programs on topics such as time management, stress management, and health/wellness to help members lead healthy, balanced lives.
 As a freshman, having the support network that a fraternity or sorority provides can help you make a successful transition to college life, and help you have a positive overall college experience.

-Most students join a Greek organization because they feel a strong sense of belonging.
+Most students join a fraternity/sorority organization because they feel a strong sense of belonging.
 At its core, a fraternity or sorority is just a group of friends who share common values and ideals.
 For many, the chapter is a home away from home, and the friendships fostered in a fraternity or sorority last a lifetime.
 These bonds, often referred to as brotherhood or sisterhood, are hard to find in any other organization.
-At Emporia State University, our Greeks are more than just friends; they are a community and a family.
+At Emporia State University, our members are more than just friends; they are a community and a family.